LM-Commons/LmcUser/README.md

 Migration from ZfcUser
 ----------------------

-If using Zend DB update table name to laminas_user
+If using Zend DB update table name to lmc_user

-Replace all namespace references to ZfcUser to LaminasUser
+Replace all namespace references to ZfcUser to LmcUser

 Update references to the lowercase key zfcuser to laminasuser